suffs811/ai-tools/README.md

-# ai
+# tool-ai
-experimenting with ai/ml for pentesting
+- experimenting with ai/ml for pentesting

+this script obtains the syntax for a penetration testing tool from OpenAI's ChatGPT.

 - pip install -r reqs.txt